Rob-Oh/1800_2230_DTC03/README.md

 ## General Info

-This browser based web application to ...
+This is a browser based web application to help users balance finances, nutrition, and weight goals with ease.

 * Hi my name is Wilson.
 I am excited about this project because I am learning a new skill that will be a valuable asset in the future.